How is mining profitability calculated?

 - Block reward: Block reward is the amount of coins the machines will get once they find the block.
 Each blockchain has its own number of coins in a block, and some have dynamic mechanisms that decrease the amount of coins in the block with time.
 For example, Bitcoin has a halving every 4 yours, which means that the amount of coins in the block gets divided by 2 every 4 years: 50 (2008), 25 (2012), 12.5 (2016), 6.25 (2020), 3.125 (2024), 1.5625 (2028), etc.

 - Transaction fess: For some coins transaction fees goes to the block reward part of the reward for miners, which makes rewards much more dynamic.
-Especially for ETH blockchain these transaction fees rewards were even higher than base reward in the past.
 The dynamic part of transaction fees is what makes sudden spikes in rewards when there is a lot of transactions on the network.